 Over time they are encouraged to learn not to take everything as gospel, as the quote above suggests, and through this knowledge pupils gain a solid understanding of the more basic historical skills such as being able to place key events in chronological order, and to develop such skills as evaluating and interpreting historical evidence both for external exams to senior schools and for future study of the subject.

 It all starts in Year 3 with the ancient civilisations of Egypt and Greece, building on work already covered in our Pre-Prep department.
 In Year 4 it is hands-on History as we go outdoors to study the Celts and Ancient Britons, making use of the school’s woods and the pupils’ skills learned from Forest School.
-We are developing a willow and hazel coppice and pupils will spend their time wattling and daubing, carding and spinning - and there are plans to add cheese making too!
+We have developed a willow and hazel coppice and pupils spend their time wattling and daubing, carding and spinning - and there are even plans to add cheese making too!
 There is a residential trip which includes an Iron Age day.

 We aim to give everyone a good grounding in British History.
 Continuing with the Romans in Britain pupils in Years 5 and 6 spend their time in the Middle Ages with meaty subjects such as The Black Death and the murder of Archbishop Thomas Becket.